robinmanuelthiel/xamarinworkshop/03 Creating a Xamarin Platform App/README.md

 ![Creating a new Xamarin App in Visual Studio Screenshot](../Misc/vsnewxamarinproject.png)

 As Visual Studio is creating multiple projects at once now, this process might take some seconds.
-When finished, you will the a new *Solution* with four different projects.
+When finished, you will see a new *Solution* with four different projects.
 One for each platform and one for the shared code.
 We will walk through all of these in this module.

 ## The Android project
 When creating a cross-platform application, Xamarin creates a YourApp.**Droid** project for you, which is based on Xamarin.Android.